kabirshhaikh/Leetcode/README.md

 -> Count the number of vowel string in range - leetcode easy problem -> Three sum closest - leetcode medium problem
--> Find all duplicates in an array - leetcode medium problem
+-> Find all duplicates in an array - leetcode medium problem -> Check if it is a straight line - leetocde easy problem